chengchen/smoker/README.md

 $ docker-compose up
 ```

-Try to make this call work or find the issue:
+If you do this call, you should expect an OOM error:

 ```
 $ curl http://localhost:8080
 ```

+Please try to find the cause of the issue, and propose a feasible solution.